-The youth voice charter lays out The Diana Award’s commitment to ensuring that youth voice is at the centre of our work and also provides a set of principles we can hold ourselves accountable to.
+Establishes The Diana Award’s commitment to ensuring that youth voice is at the centre of our work and provides a set of principles we can hold ourselves accountable to.

-All The Diana Award, all programmes will use the same guiding principles to ensure we have a consistent and inclusive youth participation framework.
+Ensures our work will use the same consistent and inclusive youth participation framework.
 As our work continues to evolve, this charter will ensure our work is always underpinned by youth voice.

-The charter will serve as a tool to help us implement our youth voice principles, aiding us to track our successes, challenges and learnings when it comes to embedding youth voice and participation.
+The charter will serve as a tool to aid us in tracking our successes, challenges and learnings when it comes to embedding youth voice and participation.

 Name: Beatrix